freakontrol/stmbl/docs/stmbldoc/content/docs/getting-started.md

 ### Updating Firmware

 The firmware on both the F3 and F4 board can be updated through the F4 USB port and without access to the boot pads.
 Connect 24V to both the F3 and F4 boards.
 In the source software folder, type `git pull` to get the latest software version.
 Type `make clean` to ensure that all files are freshened.
 Type `make` followed by `make binall` to create the binary files to be flashed.
-Type `make btburn` to program the F4 firmware and transfer a copy of the F3 software or type `make all_btburn` to program the F4 firmware + bootloader and transfer a copy of the F3 software (Warning: this will overwrite your config).
+Type `make btburn` to program the F4 firmware and transfer a copy of the F3 software or type `make all_btburn` to program the F4 firmware + bootloader and transfer a copy of the F3 software
+{{% hint warning %}}
+this will overwrite your config
+{{% /hint %}}
 There should then be a quantity of text output culminating with a progress bar like:

 ```
 Downloading to address = 0x08000000, size = 2756